Flight of the Wild Geese: French service

 A grey wing on every tide…

 Sarsfield's Irish army was regrouped and equipped in their red coats, symbolizing their allegiance to the Stuart king.
 In 1692, a large Franco-Irish army had assembled on the French coast for an invasion of England, but the proposed invasion was scuppered due to the French naval defeat at Battles of Barfleur and La Hogue.
 Sarsfield's Wild Geese were then re-grouped on the same footing as Mountcashel's Irish Brigade.

 Up until 1745, the Catholic Irish gentry were allowed to discreetly recruit soldiers for French service.
 The authorities in Ireland saw this as preferable to the potentially disruptive effects of having large numbers of unemployed young men of military age in the country.
-However, after a composite Irish detachment from the French Army (drawn from each of the regiments comprising the Irish Brigade and designated as "Irish Picquets") was used to support the Jacobite rising of 1745 in Scotland, the British realised the dangers of this policy and banned recruitment for foreign armies in Ireland.
+However, after a composite Irish detachment from the French Army (drawn from each of the regiments comprising the Irish Brigade and designated as "Irish Picquets") was used to support the Jacobite rising of 1745, the British authorities realised the dangers of this policy and banned recruitment for foreign armies in Ireland.
 After this point, the rank and file of the Irish units in French service were increasingly non-Irish, although the officers continued to be recruited from Ireland.

 During the Seven Years' War efforts were made to find recruits from among Irish prisoners of war or deserters from the British Army.
 Otherwise, recruitment was limited to a trickle of Irish volunteers who were able to make their own way to France, or from the sons of former members of the Irish Brigade who had remained in France.
-During the Seven Years' War the Irish Regiments in French service were: Bulkeley, Clare, Dillon, Rooth, Berwich and Lally.
+During the Seven Years' War, the Irish Regiments in French service were: Bulkeley, Clare, Dillon, Rooth, Berwich and Lally.
 Additionally, there was a regiment of cavalry: Fitzjames.
-By the end of the 18th century even the officers of the Irish Regiments were drawn from Franco-Irish families who had settled in France for several generations.
+By the end of the 18th century, even the officers of the Irish Regiments were drawn from Franco-Irish families who had settled in France for several generations.
 While often French in all but name, such families retained their Irish heritages.